dmbarbour/glas/docs/GlasDesign.md

 Glas programs have a very imperative, object-oriented style.
 A program environment is implicitly threaded through a sequence of statements and method calls, modeling lexical variables and stateful manipulations.
 Concurrent computations may explicitly fork this sequence, and communicate via channels or unification variables.

 Glas programs ultimately have a purely functional behavior and dataflow semantics.
 However, it would not be obvious by looking at the program, and most reasoning about a program will be imperative.
 The main difference from a conventional imperative control is that programmers cannot easily represent shared mutable objects.
 Sharing must be carefully modeled.

-## Linear Objects

-Linear objects arise naturally with single-assignment semantics.
-For example, the write-end of a channel is implicitly linear.
-However,

-Linearity is also convenient for high-performance memory-management.
-For example, if we know an array is manipulated

- computation will apply linear updates to an array, we can copy

-, to ensure purely functional 'update' to a record or array is implemented by as an in-place mutation.

-## Glas Environment

-Glas will leverage records to model the definitions environment of a program.

-For example, when we declare `let foo = 42`, field `foo` should be added to a record that is accessible by later statements within the current scope.
-Like many imperative-functional languages, Glas will permit update of a variable only if it was explicitly declared mutable, e.g. `let mut foo = 42` might permit a subsequent `foo = foo + 1`.

-Mutation in Glas is necessarily linear.
-But that's sufficient for many use cases.
-Glas will have many linear objects when modeling channels for concurrency or effects.
-Linear update is adequate for many imperative algorithms.
-And a compiler can potentially take advantage to implement linear update by in-place mutation.

-However, holding the entire record to update one element hinders concurrency.
-If we have a loop like `while(x > 1) { ++stepct; collatz(&x); }`, it should not block subsequent operations that do not depend on `x` or `stepct`.

-Glas shall support records in standard syntax.
-The current proposal uses parentheses and commas, e.g. `(x:6, y:7)`.
-This aligns the empty record `()` with a unit value, and does not interfere with use of parentheses for other expressions.
-It's also convenient for record-based parameters to function calls, such as `foo(x:6, y:7)`.

-We can also support 'mutable'

- 'environment' of a program.

-There are no variables, but

-## Modeling Shared Objects

-## Effects Modeling

-## Concurrency

-## Content-Addressed Modules and Binaries

 ## Effects Model